-The Nanoimager microscope allows full control over the illumination angle so three imaging modes - EPI, TIRF and HILO - are all possible.
-Each of these types of illumination can be used to acquire super-resolution, smFRET or tracking data.
-A full field of view takes only milliseconds to record and reduced frames can be imaged at up to 5 kHz frame rate.
+The Nanoimager microscope allows full control over the illumination angle, supporting three imaging modes, supporting epifluorescence, HILO and TIRF.
+Each of these types of illumination can be used to acquire super-resolution images (i.e. PALM microscopy or dSTORM microscopy), smFRET or data for single-particle tracking.
+A full field of view takes milliseconds to record and reduced frames can be imaged at up to 5kHz frame rate.

 It is possible to change the illumination angle in 0.5 degree increments.
 Seeing the SNR changes in real time, in practice, allows the user to scroll through all illumination modes on the same sample.
 It is therefore possible to quickly adapt to the specific sample requirements without having to select the correct mode up front.

 Our team of scientists are waiting to help with your queries